Remember

 On that sweet day remember us for a moment,

-Remember, a heavenly life we too here spent.
+Remember, we too spent

 The Span Of Life